noorfinances-eng/noorchain-core/docs/NOORCHAIN_Phase3_05_PoSS_Logic_1.1.md

 Freeze structural invariants (cap, 70/30, 8-year halving).

-Genesis parameter finalization (Phase 6 / Genesis Pack)
+6.2 Genesis parameter finalization (Phase 6 — Genesis Pack)

-Set:
+Set initial values for:

-initial BaseReward,
+BaseReward

-MaxSignalsPerDay,
+MaxSignalsPerDay

-MaxSignalsPerCuratorPerDay,
+MaxSignalsPerCuratorPerDay

-HalvingPeriodBlocks,
+HalvingPeriodBlocks

-PoSSEnabled = false at genesis.
+PoSSEnabled = false at genesis

-Document all values in the Genesis Pack.
+Document all parameters in the Genesis Pack.

-Testnet 1.0 PoSS dry-run (Phase 7–8)
+6.3 Testnet 1.0 PoSS dry-run (Phase 7–8)

 Enable PoSS counting only (no minting).

-Observe volumes and patterns.
+Observe volumes and behaviour.

 Adjust parameters via governance if needed.

-Governance activation vote
+6.4 Governance activation vote

 When the network is ready:

-a governance proposal can switch PoSSEnabled from false to true,
+a governance proposal can switch PoSSEnabled from false → true,

-and connect PoSS rewards to real NUR movements (within the cap).
+and connect PoSS rewards to real NUR movements (within the cap and Legal Light model).

 7. Summary